armakuni/csharp-katas/task-list/README.md

 N.B.
 This is similar to the Smalltalk MVC model, but is quite different to e.g. ASP.Net MVC

 ### Journeys
-Here's a suggested list of user journeys split across different objects
+Here's a suggested list of user journeys split across different objects.
+It might help to test-drive these one at a time.

 #### Show the task list, then quit